pfilipow/PLDataSource/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-A series of UITableViewDataSource classes to allow you to slice and dice your data any which way you need.
+A series of UITableViewDataSource classes to make it easy to slice and dice your data any which way you need.

 The `PLDataSource` class provides a unified interface for all table view data sources.
-Various concrete subclasses provide easily-customizable behaviour.
-Create your own data sources by subclassing one of concrete implementations and overriding `tableView:cellForRowAtIndexPath:`.
+The two concrete subclasses provide easily-customizable behaviour (one for displaying simple lists and another for using an `NSFetchedResultsController`).
+Create your own data sources by subclassing one of concrete implementations and overriding `tableView:configureCell:forObject:atIndexPath:` along with `registeredCellReuseIdentifierForRowAtIndexPath:`.

-All data sources inform their delegates of changes using the `PLDataSourceDelegate` protocol.
+All data sources inform their delegates of changes using the `PLDataSourceDelegate` protocol. `PLTableViewController` conforms to this protocol.
+Make your view controllers inherit from it and override `initializeDataSources` to get all data source functionality for free.

 ### `PLBasicDataSource`

 A subclass of `PLDataSource` that simply takes an array of items and uses it to populate a single-section table view.
+Changes to this array can be intelligently animated, assuming the objects respond to `isEqual:` appropriately.

 ### `PLFetchedResultsDataSource`